afreenalam198/cloud_computing_project1_azure_data_pipeline/README.md

 4.  **Static Web App Deployment:**
     *   Developed an Azure Static Web App to provide a user interface for interacting with the data.
-    *   Created Azure Function Apps to fetch data.
+    *   Created Azure Function Apps to fetch student count data from Azure SQL Database.

 ## Technologies Used